 Current law requires the general assembly to annually appropriate $1 million to the department of education for the program.
 Beginning in the 2023-24 budget year, and each budget year thereafter, the act increase the appropriation to $9.5 million.

-The bill requires a school district or charter school participating in the program to receive 120% of the per-pupil amount for each pupil who is eligible for free or reduced-price lunch and who successfully earned an industry certificate by completing a qualified industry-credential program, a qualified workplace training program, or a qualified advanced placement course.
+The act requires a school district or charter school participating in the program to receive 120% of the per-pupil amount for each pupil who is eligible for free or reduced-price lunch and who successfully earned an industry certificate by completing a qualified industry-credential program, a qualified workplace training program, or a qualified advanced placement course.

-The bill extends the repeal date from September 1, 2024, to September 1, 2034.
+The act extends the repeal date from September 1, 2024, to September 1, 2034.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)